Fault Tolerance by Construction: Fault Equivalence for ZX Diagrams

 For all other multi-qubit measurements, we observe that they can be created by conjugating the Pauli-$Z$ measurement with single-qubit Cliffords.
 As single-qubit unitaries have natural fault-equivalent diagrams (\autoref{cor:fault-equivalent-unitaries}) and the composition of fault-equivalent diagrams preserves fault equivalence (\autoref{prop:fault-equivalence-compositionality}), we can represent any multi-qubit Pauli measurement fault-equivalently.

-Beyond idealised gates, we can also consider non-idealised gates.
-However, in that case, we have to consider entangled faults that act on any of the outputs of the gate.
+Beyond translating idealised specifications into ZX diagrams, we also have to extract quantum circuits from our ZX diagrams.
+However, for that, we have to consider entangled faults that act on any of the outputs of the gate.
 We have:

 \begin{proposition} The CNOT under circuit-level noise is fault-equivalent to the following ZX diagram:

 \end{proposition} \begin{proof} Under circuit-level noise, a fault event on the CNOT can create any non-trivial fault in $\overline{\mathcal{P}^{2}}$ on the output qubits; there are 15 potential faults.